ZahraArj/SLAM-papers/04_LSTM.md

 * “Distance” between positions is linear

 ## Attension
+Instead of only encoding the whole sentence in a hidden state, each word has a corresponding hidden state that is passed all the way to the decoding stage.

+### Problems:
+For a large corpus of text, this increases the time spent translating the text.

+## CNN

 ## [Transformer](https://towardsdatascience.com/transformers-141e32e69591)
  * Set Transformer: A Framework for Attention-based Permutation-Invariant Neural Networks. (ex.
 LSTM)